Language Assessment of Bilingual Children: Evidence and Implications

 What is Included?

-Both formats include online access to all the course content, including the full video, references, worksheets, and eManual, so you can access it from anywhere!
-Select the DVD and manual format to get a DVD and printed manual shipped to you in addition.
+This streaming video course includes online access to all the course content, including the full video, references, worksheets, and eManual, so you can access it from anywhere!

 "Dr. Kohnert is a top researcher in the field and her deep understanding of clinical issues with bilingual clients is clearly apparent."— Alejandro E, Brice, Ph.D., CCC-SLP, Professor.